Mahmud Barzanji revolts: 1919 Kurdish revolt

-Sheykh Mahmud's exile

-Sheykh Mahmud Barzanji was arrested and sent into exile to India in 1921.
-Mahmud's fighters continued to oppose British rule after his arrest.
-Although no longer organized under one leader, this intertribal force was "actively anti-British", engaging in hit-and-run attacks, killing British military officers, and participating in another – left the Turkish ranks to join the Kurdish army.

 1922 Kurdish revolt

 After the Treaty of Sèvres, which settled some territories, Sulaymaniyah still remained under the direct control of the British High Commissioner.
 After the subsequent penetration of the Turkish "Özdemir" Detachment into the area, an attempt was made by the British to counter this by appointing Sheykh Mahmud, who was returned from his exile, as Governor once again, on 14 September 1922.

 The Sheykh revolted again and in November declared himself King of the Kingdom of Kurdistan.
 Members of his cabinet included:.
 The army of the Kingdom of Kurdistan was called the Kurdish National Army.

-Barzanji was defeated by the British in July 1924.
+Barzanji was defeated in July 1924 when the British had sent out the Assyrian Levies who captured Sulaymaniyah.
 After the British government finally defeated Sheykh Mahmud, they signed Iraq over to King Faisal I and a new Arab-led government.
 In January 1926, the League of Nations gave the mandate over the territory to Mandatory Iraq, with the provision for special rights for Kurds.